 What does a 13,000-year-old woolly mammoth feel like?
 Can you tell the difference between a muskrat and a mink?
 Do you know what beaver tracks look like?
 If these kind of questions tickle your family’s fancy, head to the awesome nature centers in and around Chicago.
-You’ll have a blast connecting with nature and doing hands-on activities.
+You’ll have a blast connecting digging your hands into nature.
 Read on for the scoop on destinations from the middle of the city to Palos Heights.

 North Park Village Nature Center